grant-king/ML_progress/log.md

 **Thoughts:** I'm really glad I switched to Pygame.
 This week covers motion control and navigation.
 It is a good time to be taking linear algebra.

+June 25, 2019

+**Today's Progress:** Continued Agile II week 3.
+Continued Rice IPP week 5.
+Continued Linear Algebra Vectors unit.

+**Thoughts:** The more I use Pygame, the happier I am that I'm using it instead of the alternatives that I tried.
+I'm not sure why I tried the alternatives before trying Pygame.

+The Agile course has a lot of helpful ideas, even without much familiarity with traditional project managment.
+This chapter is delves into principals from Lean Startup and how they can be used to help make the right design decisions.

 <!---

 Day x: June x, 2019